Juiceke/practice-web-scraper/README.md

 Hello!

-This is just a web scraper I threw together to practice it.
+This is just a web scraper I threw together for practice.
 It'll scrape posts on whatever reddit it points to, as long as it uses the old format. (old.reddit) Doesn't really have any practical use I can think of.
 Was just a bit of practice. :)